Khyomo Lotha

 Khyomo Lotha is an Indian politician from Nagaland.
-He represented the state in the upper house of the Indian Parliament, Rajya Sabha, for two terms.
+He represented the state in the upper house of the Indian Parliament, the Rajya Sabha, for two terms.

 Political career

 Lotha was the General Secretary of the Nagaland Nationalist Organisation from 1967-69.

 In March 1975, Nagaland was brought under President's rule and the state assembly was placed under suspended animation.
 Lotha was a harsh critique of the move.
 He called it "most undemocratic" and a denial of the constitutional right of the majority party, United Democratic Front, to form the government.
-He alleged that the Central Government had engineered the toppling of the Vizol Angami government and demanded a parliamentary enquiry.
+He alleged that the Central Government had engineered the toppling of the Vizol Koso government and demanded a parliamentary enquiry.

-In 1980, when the Central Government declared Assam as a 'disturbed area' under the Armed Forces (Special Powers) Act, Lotha signed a memorandum to the government opposing the move.
+In 1980, when the Central Government declared Assam a 'disturbed area' under the Armed Forces (Special Powers) Act, Lotha signed a memorandum to the government opposing the move.
 It stated that the action was "yet another instance of the lack of a correct appraisal" of the problem in Assam, which concerned the whole of Northeast India.

-In 1989, Lotha was elected to the Rajya Sabha for his second term, unopposed.
-The seat was vacated by S. C. Jamir on his election to the position of the Chief Minister of Nagaland.
+In 1989, Lotha was elected to the Rajya Sabha for a second term, unopposed.
+The seat was vacated by S. C. Jamir on his election as the Chief Minister of Nagaland.
 The only opposition party in the state assembly, the Naga People's Council had boycotted the elections.